 A few testable checkout opportunities include the free shipping threshold, specific shipping options, and personalization efforts.
 Checkout is as dynamic as our customers, and we should strive to meet them where they’re at with an optimized and personalized checkout experience.

-So there ya have it, five ways to ignite your Shopify store’s checkout.
-Give these a try and see for yourself how seemingly small, simple changes can make a massive impact.
+So there ya have it: five ways to ignite your Shopify store’s checkout.
+Give these a try and see for yourself how seemingly small, simple changes can make a massive impact on website conversion.

 Guest writer- Samantha Felgoise, Head of Partnerships at PrettyDamnQuick.